LuanEdCosta/copy-image-clipboard/README.md

 ### Check if can copy images to clipboard

-Use this function to check synchronously in runtime if can copy images to clipboard.
-It checks if can use the Fetch API and the Clipboard API.
+Use this function to synchronously check at runtime whether you can copy images to the clipboard.
+It checks if it can use the Fetch API and the Clipboard API.

 ```javascript
 import { canCopyImagesToClipboard } from 'copy-image-clipboard'